-Chemical Footprint Project Signatories: Signatories of the Chemical Footprint Project agree to:
+Chemical Footprint Project (CFP) signatories: signatories of the CFP agree to:

-- Encourage companies in their sphere of influence to participate in the Chemical Footprint Project,
+- Encourage companies in their sphere of influence to participate in the CFP,

-- Be listed on the Chemical Footprint Project website, and
+- Be listed on the CFP website, and

-- Provide feedback on how to improve implementation of the Chemical Footprint Project
+- Provide feedback on how to improve implementation of the CFP.

-Collaborative Processes to Promote Safer Chemicals: Examples of such initiatives include the Beauty and Personal Care Products Sustainability Project (BPC); the BizNGO Workgroup for Safer Chemicals and Sustainable Materials (BizNGO); Green Chemistry & Commerce Council’s (GC3) Retailer Leadership Council (RLC) or GC3 Preservatives Project; and the Zero Discharge of Hazardous Chemicals (ZDC) Program.
+Collaborative processes to promote safer chemicals: examples of such initiatives include the Apparel and Footwear International RSL Management Group (AFIRM); the BizNGO Workgroup for Safer Chemicals and Sustainable Materials (BizNGO); ChemFORWARD; Green Chemistry & Commerce Council’s (GC3) Retailer Leadership Council (RLC); and the Zero Discharge of Hazardous Chemicals (ZDHC) Program.

-Disclosure: for purposes of rubric category 7, Transparency, this term is synonymous with “public disclosure,” meaning that information is available to the general public through means such as print media, Internet/web sites, in annual progress and sustainability reports, at investor and stakeholder meetings, or packaging.
+Disclosure: for purposes of rubric category 7, Transparency, this term is synonymous with “public disclosure,” meaning that information is available to the general public through means such as print media, the Internet/websites, annual progress and sustainability reports, investor and stakeholder meetings, or packaging.
 For purposes of rubric category 4, this term means that information was transmitted from supplier(s) to the retailer.

-Formulated Product: a preparation or mixture of chemical substances that can be gaseous, liquid, or solid (e.g., paints, liquid cleaning products, adhesives, coatings, cosmetics, detergents, dyes, inks, or lubricants).
-Can be an intermediate product sold to another formulator, fabricator, or distributor, or a final product sold to a consumer or retailer.
+Formulated product: a preparation or mixture of chemical substances that can be gaseous, liquid, or solid (e.g., paints, liquid cleaning products, adhesives, coatings, cosmetics, detergents, dyes, inks, or lubricants).
+This can be an intermediate product sold to another formulator, fabricator, or distributor, or a final product sold to a consumer or retailer.

 - 95% of the intentionally added substances by mass; and

-- any impurities that are both a CHC and present at 1000 ppm or higher in a homogeneous material.
+- any known impurities that are both CHCs and present at 1,000 ppm (0.1%) or higher in a homogeneous material.

-- any impurities that are both a CHC and present at 100 parts per million (ppm) or higher in the formulation.
+- any known impurities that are both CHCs and present at 100 parts per million (ppm) or higher in the formulation.

-Generic Material Content is defined as the general name of a material, such as steel, nylon fabric, adhesive, or type of plastic (e.g., polyethylene terephthalate (PET)).
+Generic material content: the general name of a material, such as steel, nylon fabric, adhesive, or type of plastic (e.g., polyethylene terephthalate (PET)).
 CAS# is not required.

-GreenScreen® for Safer Chemicals: a method for comparative Chemical Hazard Assessment (CHA) that can be used for identifying chemicals of high concern and safer alternatives.
+GreenScreen® for Safer Chemicals: a method for comparative chemical hazard assessment (CHA) that can be used for identifying chemicals of high concern and safer alternatives.
 GreenScreen® considers 18 human and environmental health endpoints and can be used to evaluate the hazard of a single chemical or mixtures and polymeric materials.
 GreenScreen® uses a set of four benchmarks to screen out chemicals that are associated with adverse health and environmental impacts.
-Chemicals that do not pass through Benchmark 1 are deemed Chemicals of High Concern and should be avoided; chemicals at Benchmark 2 are categorized as usable, but efforts should be taken to find safer alternatives; Benchmark 3 chemicals are those with an improved environmental health and safety profile but could still be improved; and chemicals that pass through all four benchmarks are considered safer chemicals and are therefore preferred.
+Chemicals that do not pass through Benchmark-1 (BM-1) are deemed “chemicals of high concern” and should be avoided; chemicals at Benchmark-2 are categorized as usable, but efforts should be taken to find safer alternatives; Benchmark-3 chemicals are those with an improved environmental health and safety profile that could still be improved further; and chemicals that pass through all four benchmarks are considered safer chemicals and are therefore preferred.

-Manufacturing Restricted Substance List (MRSL): The MRSL differs from a BRSL because it restricts hazardous substances potentially used and discharged into the environment during manufacturing, not just substances that could be present in finished products.
+Manufacturing restricted substance list (MRSL): an MRSL differs from a BRSL because it restricts hazardous substances potentially used and discharged into the environment during manufacturing, not just substances that could be present in finished products.
 The MRSL takes into consideration both process and functional chemicals used to make products, as well as chemicals used to clean equipment and facilities.
 It addresses any chemical used within the four walls of a manufacturing facility.

 Persistent, bioaccumulative and toxic substance (PBT): a chemical that is toxic, persists in the environment, and bioaccumulates in food chains and, thus, poses risks to human health and ecosystems.

-Third-party: an independent person/entity involved in a project, including chemical assessments, that is not biased to the results of the work nor has any vested interest in the outcome of the work.
+Third-party laboratory: an independent laboratory involved in a project, including chemical assessments, that is not biased to the results of the work and does not have any vested interest in the outcome of the work.